 Tripping or stepping the wrong way can easily lead to a sprained ankle.
 While this type of injury is common, a sprained ankle requires proper treatment, and the experienced physicians at Ankle & Foot Specialist of N.J. offer comprehensive care to address your sprain quickly.
-At their offices in Woodbridge, East Brunswick, South Plainfield, Warren, and Hillsborough, New Jersey, you can expect the highest quality of care to prevent complications that can arise from a sprained ankle.
+At their offices in Woodbridge, East Brunswick, South Plainfield, Middlesex, and Hillsborough, New Jersey, you can expect the highest quality of care to prevent complications that can arise from a sprained ankle.
 Book a consultation with Pragnesh Patel, DPM, or Jyotsna Thapar, DPM, now using the online feature or by calling the Ankle & Foot Specialist of N.J. office nearest you today.

 A sprained ankle is a common type of injury that occurs when you twist, roll, or stretch your ankle in an unnatural way.
 This results in the stretching or tearing of the ligaments that support your ankle bones and keep them in place.

 A sprained ankle can cause a variety of symptoms depending on the severity of the sprain.
 You may initially hear a popping sound at the time of your injury.
 Pain can range from just a mild twinge to severe enough to interfere with walking.

 Other common symptoms of a sprained ankle include:

 After a sprain injury, it may become increasingly difficult to put weight on your ankle, and you should schedule a diagnostic evaluation at Ankle & Foot Specialist of N.J. as soon as possible to confirm a sprain and rule out fractures or other complications.